VFA-81: 1980s

 VA-81 embarked on USS Forrestal from May to June 1981, operating in the eastern Mediterranean following Israeli reprisal raids against Syrian missile batteries located in southern Lebanon.

 In August 1981, the squadron participated a Freedom of Navigation Exercise in the Gulf of Sidra.
-During this exercise on August 18, two F-14A Tomcats from USS Nimitz shot down two Libyan SU-22 Fitters.
+During this exercise on 18 August, two F-14A Tomcats from USS Nimitz shot down two Libyan SU-22 Fitters.
 Tensions escalated, and VA-81 flew reconnaissance missions over potentially hostile Libyan ships.

-Between 1984 and 1987 VA-81 made three deployments with Saratoga.
+Between 1984 and 1987 VA-81 made three deployments with USS Saratoga.

-On March 23, 1986, while operating off coast of Libya, aircraft from Saratoga, USS Coral Sea and USS America crossed what Libyan leader Muammar al-Gaddafi had called the "Line of Death" and this escalated into the Action in the Gulf of Sidra (1986).
+On 23 March 1986, while operating off coast of Libya, aircraft from Saratoga, USS Coral Sea and USS America crossed what Libyan leader Muammar al-Gaddafi had called the "Line of Death" and this escalated into the Action in the Gulf of Sidra (1986).
 The next day, three U.S. Navy warships crossed the same 32° 30' North latitude line.
 Two hours later, Libyan forces fired SA-5 Gammon surface-to-air missiles from the coastal town of Sirte.
 The missiles missed their F-14 targets and fell harmlessly into the water.
 Later that afternoon, U.S. aircraft turned back two Libyan MiG-25 fighter planes over the disputed Gulf of Sidra.
 In response an A-6E Intruder attacked a Libyan missile patrol boat operating on the "Line of Death."
 Later that night, VA-81 aircraft acted as the decoy group for VA-83's HARM strike against the Libyan missile radar site at Sirte.
 At the conclusion, three Libyan patrol boats and a radar site were destroyed by Navy aircraft.

-On February 4, 1988, VA-81 transitioned to the F/A-18C Hornet and was redesignated Strike Fighter Squadron 81 (VFA-81).
+On 4 February 1988, VA-81 transitioned to the F/A-18C Hornet and was redesignated Strike Fighter Squadron 81 (VFA-81).